Incorporating AI into 30,000 employees’ most critical and beloved tool

 Slides are not just presentation artifacts—they are how consultants think, structure analysis, and communicate strategy to clients.

 For this firm, improving productivity meant improving how consultants work inside PowerPoint itself.
-Rather than introducing a separate AI tool, our opportunity was to integrate AI directly into the authoring environment consultants already relied on.
+Rather than introducing a separate AI tool, we worked to integrate AI directly into the authoring environment consultants already relied on.

 WHAT WE MEASURED?